bhushan9/SE17-group-O/README.md

 ##Solution3: Twitter Bot

 Social media has become a media gateway for younger internet users.
 In order to explore this market, we will be distributing short news summaries using Twitter.
-The current Twitter page can be found under the username WolfpackPost [WolfpackPost](https://twitter.com/WolfpackPost).
+The current Twitter page can be found under the username [WolfpackPost](https://twitter.com/WolfpackPost).